- You are here:

 Tokunbo Ajasa-Oluwa, CEO, Career Ready

-Tokunbo embodies the ethos of Career Ready, growing up in a single-parent family in Tower Hamlets, East London and going on to study journalism at University of the Arts, London.
+Tokunbo embodies the ethos of Career Ready and their mission to boost social mobility.
+He grew up in a single-parent family in Leyton, East London and went on to study journalism at University of the Arts, London.
+Prior to working in the third sector, he enjoyed a successful career in journalism.

 Career Ready believe that every young person should have the skills, confidence and opportunity to enjoy the rewarding future their talent deserves.
 They work across the UK to connect young, undiscovered talent with employers through a range of programmes.
 By providing young people with key employability skills, new-found confidence and workplace experiences, they help unlock talent, add value to employers, and level the playing field.